frederickps/data-harvesting-project-eventbrite/README.md

  * Buenos Aires 🇦🇷
  * Lima 🇵🇪

-The list currently includes 15 countries from four continents (Europe, N.America, S.America, Australia)
+The list currently includes 15 countries from four continents (Europe, N.America, S.America, Australia).
+Of course, you may add more cities at your pleasure following our example.

 ## Functions available: